PhD Northwestern University, 2006

 - “Charles White and the Laboring of the African American Artistic Renaissance,” in Darlene Clark Hine, editor, The Black Chicago Renaissance (Urbana: University of Illinois Press, 2012).

-- Christian Roberto Walk
+- Cristian Roberto Walk (Co-advised with Benjamin Waterhouse)

 - Benjamin Fortun